DimitarTamahkyarov/DimitarTamahkyarov/README.md

-### Hi there 👋 My name is Dimitar and I am a Python/QA Student
+### Hi there, I'm Dimitar - Python/QA Student 👋
-- 🌱
+---
 - 🔭 I’m currently working in Kids School of Robotics "Robopartans" as Teacher and manager
 - 📫 This is my [LinkedIn Profile](https://www.linkedin.com/in/dimitar-tamahkyarov-6a6684186/) if you want to see me